 Situated on the side of the legendary West Lake, Hangzhou is one of the most beautiful cities in China.
 Provincial Capital of Zhejiang, Hangzhou is a centre for culture and Buddhism in China.
 Indeed there are many old temples all around the West Lake, as well as countless pavilions and teahouses.
 You could spend days just wondering around the perimeter of the West Lake, or hiking in the hills and still not see everything.
 Long Jing, the most famous and prized green tea in China is grown here, and no visit is complete without sampling a pot of it.

 The capital of Jiangsu province, and also the capital of China during the Ming Dynasty, as well as during the Republican period (early 20th century).
-Nanjing has the charm of the typical Jiangnan style, while also having many Imperial relics, such as the Ming Dynasty Tombs, the ruins of a large palace complex, and also many sites related to the early 20th century, such as the Mausoleum of Sun Yat Sen, founding father of China, and the moving Memorial for the Massacre of Nanjing which details Japanese atrocities as well as pays respect to the dead.
+Nanjing has the charm of the typical Jiangnan style, while also having many Imperial relics, such as the Ming Dynasty Tombs, the ruins of a large palace complex, and also many sites related to the early 20th century, such as the Mausoleum of Sun Yat Sen, founding father of modern China, and the moving Memorial for the Massacre of Nanjing which details Japanese atrocities as well as pays respect to the dead.
 The city is a must see for Chinese history buffs, and is also a pleasant and laidback place for others, with enough sites to keep you entertained for several days.
 Unfortunately it seems to be off most people radars.

 Putuo Shan 普陀山